Makr91/zoneweaver-api/docs/guides/development-installation.md

 # Development Installation
 {: .no_toc }

-Complete guide for setting up ZoneWeaver API for development and testing.
+Complete guide for setting up ZoneweaverAPI for development and testing.

 ## Table of contents
 {: .no_toc .text-delta }